How to experimentally evaluate the adiabatic condition for quantum annealing: Rabi oscillation

-Although we have 5 peaks, it is easy to specify the target peak for the following reason.
-As we mentioned in the main text, we sweep the frequency range of $0<\Omega \ll \omega $, and so we only observe a peak $\tilde{\lambda}'$.
+Although we have five peaks, it is easy to specify the target peak for the following reason.
+As mentioned in the main text, we sweep the frequency range of $0<\Omega \ll \omega $; hence, we observe only a peak $\tilde{\lambda}'$.